Take a look at how far we've come!

 Today Clark State looks proudly at its past and eagerly toward its future, ready to meet the needs of today's and tomorrow's students.

 Clark State has become an important part of the communities we serve (Clark, Champaign, Greene and Logan Counties).
 Springfield is home to two campus locations, as well as our beautiful Performing Arts Center.
 The Greene Center in Beavercreek officially opened its doors in October of 2007 and is already serving hundreds of students from Clark, Greene and Montgomery Counties.
 In order to better serve the northern portion of our service area, Clark State opened a campus location at Ohio Hi-Point Career Center in Bellefontaine in early 2008.
+To better serve our Greene County students, we opened our Xenia location within the YMCA in January of 2019.

 Each of our locations will offer classes and degree programs designed to meet the needs of the communities in which they reside, with the quality and caring Clark State students expect.